jfath/sipcallnotify/README.md

   Alsa is required on the host system.
 You can use a dummy sound card if the machine doesn't have sound hardware
     modprobe snd-dummy

-  Linux x64 binary compiled om Ubuntu 16.04 available at http://unser.jfath.net/public/sipcallnotify
+  Linux x64 binary compiled on Ubuntu 16.04 available at http://unser.jfath.net/public/sipcallnotify